AhmaadKaleeem/Programming_Practice/DSA_Problems_Cplusplus/project/README.md

 **Data not saving**
 ```
-1. Use "Exit" option (not Ctrl+C)
+1.Use "Exit" option (not Ctrl+C)
-2. Check write permissions
+2.Check write permissions
-3. Verify . txt files in same directory as . exe
+3.Verify .txt files in same directory as .exe
 ```

 **Ledger verification fails**